5ten/dreamcatchers/src/content/pages/success-stories.md

 header_image: dreamcatchers/girl
 footer_image: dreamcatchers/flowers
 ---
-- “There's more than one way to save a life.
-It's not always liberating someone from a life threatening ordeal.
-Another way to do so is to alter someone's life in such a way that it literally pulls them out of an ever encompassing darkness.
-It is a darkness that consumes you when you've hit rock bottom and no matter what you do, you can't escape it.
-When people like you and your organization extends a hand to people with disabilities, you offer a way out of the darkness.
-The world is still a place for the survival of the fittest, and under normal circumstances, we would probably have perished without the help of others.
-But once we get that chance to change our lives, and strive beyond our means, we can take over and walk on our own.
-Dreamcatchers saves lives and that makes you heroes.
-So thank you so much for what you've done for all of us.”  _Scott H., Dreamcatcher client_

 - “Dreamcatchers gave people like me, with disabilities, to believe in themselves and become productive in their individual life.
 I have been assigned to different job networks, but Dreamcatchers is the best that made me trust myself to get back to work.” _Nancy_

 - “Thank you so much Dreamcatchers for finally letting me be a part of the American workforce and being a blessing in my life.”  _Christian_